Adventures in Jazz (album): The Music for Adventures In Jazz

-Malagueña itself had a history with the Kenton Orchestra due to the second time this Ernesto Lecuona piano work was arranged for the group.
+"Malagueña" itself had a history with the Kenton Orchestra due to the second time this Ernesto Lecuona piano work was arranged for the group.
 Kenton's desire for having several arrangers do a chart on the same source material was not uncommon during this period.
-The first arrangement of Malagueña for the band was done by Stan Kenton himself for the 1956 LP Sketches On Standards due to Kenton's affinity for piano music (a skillful pianist himself) and finding material suitable for the orchestra.
-This was just after Malagueña was recorded by the composer as a piano solo on the 1955 RCA Victor LP Lecuona Plays Lecuona.
-Malagueña later shows up in 1960 on the flipside of Connie Francis #1 hit single My Heart Has a Mind of Its Own, helping prompt Kenton to revisit the piece.
+The first arrangement of "Malagueña" for the band was done by Stan Kenton himself for the 1956 LP Sketches On Standards due to Kenton's affinity for piano music (a skillful pianist himself) and finding material suitable for the orchestra.
+This was just after "Malagueña" was recorded by the composer as a piano solo on the 1955 RCA Victor LP Lecuona Plays Lecuona.
+"Malagueña" later shows up in 1960 on the flip side of Connie Francis' #1 hit single "My Heart Has a Mind of Its Own", helping prompt Kenton to revisit the piece.

-A third chart from Holman on the LP is Stairway To The Stars featuring alto saxophonist Gabe Baltazar.
+A third chart from Holman on the LP is "Stairway To The Stars" featuring alto saxophonist Gabe Baltazar.
 The work was commissioned by Kenton in wanting another alto feature like those written in the past for Art Pepper, Bud Shank, and Lee Konitz.
-This would be the piece most closely associated to Baltazar for the rest of his playing career signifying his 5-year stint with the Kenton orchestra.
+This would be the piece most closely associated with Baltazar for the rest of his playing career, signifying his five-year stint with the Kenton orchestra.

-Longtime Kenton composer and arranger Gene Roland penned the mellophonium feature of Misty for Ray Starling.
-Roland was the person who first brought the idea of the a mellophonium section to be added to Kenton.
-Roland can also be heard on track #8 of the CD re-issue playing mellophonium, he is familiar with the instrument and creates a nice framework for Starling.
+Longtime Kenton composer and arranger Gene Roland penned the mellophonium feature of "Misty" for Ray Starling.
+Roland was the person who first brought the idea of a mellophonium section to Kenton.
+Roland can also be heard on track #8 of the CD re-issue playing mellophonium; he is familiar with the instrument and creates a nice framework for Starling.

-With the addition of Sam Donahue to the band as a featured tenor sax soloist, Kenton also includes Body and Soul on the recording to feature Donahue as both soloist and arranger.
+With the addition of Sam Donahue to the band as a featured tenor sax soloist, Kenton also includes "Body and Soul" on the recording to feature Donahue as both soloist and arranger.
 The chart itself is not at the level of others from the LP but has great appeal due to Donahue's muscular tenor playing.
 The listener is reminded of earlier Kenton sidemen such as Vido Musso or a tenor player such as Charlie Ventura.

 Ironically, due to the nearly year delay for a release, the music from Adventures In Jazz had been played many times over and even previewed on Steve Allen's highly acclaimed show Jazz Scene USA earlier in 1962.
-It was well worn material and not a surprise to a great deal of the jazz listening public by the time the release surfaced in late 1962.
+It was well-worn material and not a surprise to a great deal of the jazz listening public by the time the release surfaced in late 1962.